zzzuhaibmohd/AuditAnomaliesArchive/README.md

 [Read The Issue#1 Blog](https://zuhaibmd.medium.com/audit-anomalies-archive-issue-1-7caf714fec8b)

 ---
-### Issue 2 - Users losing funds due to missing functionality to refund extra ETHER sent
+### Issue 2 - Users losing funds due to missing functionality to refund extra ether(msg.value) sent
 Summary

 When implementing payable functions, the developer must monitor the amount of Ether sent to them via `msg.value`.
 If this amount exceeds the required value, it's crucial for the developer to initiate a refund back to the user.
 Failing to execute this step accurately could essentially be viewed as taking funds from the user without rightful cause.